covmatic/localwebserver/README.md

  - Reset tips button.
 This button resets the tip log.
 The robot will start picking tips from the first position of each rack.
    This button has immediate effect on the robot.

+### TempDeck GUI
+This GUI allows you to control multiple Opentrons Temperature modules (the *TempDeck*) connected via USB to your laptop.
+You can find more information about it [here](https://support.opentrons.com/en/articles/1820119-temperature-module).

+To open the GUI, you can do one of the following
+  - Go to the `localWebServer` directory and execute in a terminal:

+    ```
+    python -m gui.tempdeck
+    ```
+  - On Windows, double click on [`TempDeck.bat`](TempDeck.bat)

+There is an entry field where you can specify the target temperature.
+There are 3 buttons
+- Refresh button.
+Rescan the USB ports to update the list of connected TempDecks.
+- Set button.
+Set the temperature of all connected TempDecks to the specified temperature.
+- Deactivate button.
+Deactivate all connected TempDeks.

 ## Things to do